Who Wrote This? The Key to Zero-Shot LLM-Generated Text Detection Is GECScore

-The robustness of the detection method to adversarial challenges is of paramount importance, particularly in the context of practical applications where LLM-generated text detectors may confront potential attacks, such as human post-editing of the LLM-generated text.
-Related detection defense and attack works have been fully summarized in recent work \cite{DBLP:journals/corr/abs-2310-15264,DBLP:journals/corr/abs-2310-14724}.
-To rigorously evaluate the efficacy of our proposed method, we introduce relevant attack methods including paraphrase and perturbations attacks to test the robustness of the detector.
-Paraphrase attacks were executed utilizing a T5 paraphrasing model \footnote{\url{https://huggingface.co/Vamsi/T5_Paraphrase_Paws}}, which is designed to reformulate text so as to preserve its original semantic content.
-We employed DeepWordBug \cite{DBLP:conf/sp/GaoLSQ18}, a black-box attack mechanism that implements character-level transformations on strategically selected key tokens within the input text.
-This method seeks to minimize the edit distance between the original input and the adversarially generated samples, thereby challenging the detector's ability to maintain accurate performance.
+The robustness of the detection method to adversarial challenges is of paramount importance, particularly in practical applications where LLM-generated text detectors may face potential attacks, such as human post-editing of the LLM-generated text.
+Related works on detection defenses and attacks have been comprehensively summarized in recent studies \cite{DBLP:journals/corr/abs-2310-15264,DBLP:journals/corr/abs-2310-14724}.
+To rigorously evaluate the efficacy of our proposed method, we introduce a paraphrase attack to test the robustness of the detector.
+Paraphrase attacks were executed using a T5 paraphraser,\footnote{\url{https://huggingface.co/Vamsi/T5_Paraphrase_Paws}} which is designed to reformulate text while retaining its original meaning.

-The results in \autoref{table:paraphrased} and \autoref{table:perturbed} reported that the performance of all methods drops significantly when faced with paraphrased and adversarially perturbed text.
-Specifically, all zero-shot methods manifested an average performance reduction of 16.22\% AUROC when encountering paraphrase attacks, and an average decrement of 51.09\% AUROC when encountering perturbation attacks.
-Although the surpervised method demonstrated commendable detection accuracy in paraphrase attacks, it nonetheless experienced a performance diminution of around 21\% AUROC under the perturbation attack paradigm.
-In contrast, our method achieves competitive detection performance across all attack scenarios, exhibits the strongest detection capability, and demonstrates the most robust detection capability without any performance degradation.
+The results in \autoref{table:paraphrased} show that the performance of all methods drops significantly when faced with paraphrased text.
+Specifically, all zero-shot methods suffer an average performance degradation of 12.93\% AUROC under paraphrase attacks.
+In contrast, our method demonstrates strong robustness and achieves the most competitive detection performance under paraphrase attacks.
+Moreover, it maintains robust detection capability across all attack scenarios, with minimal performance degradation.